Chart Color Schemes

 Sefton's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results in Sefton, with younger age groups experiencing a very low prevalence of common health conditions.
-Approximately 48% (~3,083 individuals) have private health cover, lower than the national average of 55.3%.
+Health outcomes data shows excellent results in Sefton, with younger cohorts having a very low prevalence of common health conditions.
+Approximately 48% (~3,324 people) have private health cover, lower than the national average of 55.7%.

 The most prevalent medical conditions are arthritis and diabetes, affecting 5.8% and 5.6% of residents respectively.
-A total of 77.6% report being completely free from medical ailments, slightly higher than Greater Sydney's 77.0%.
-Sefton has a senior population (aged 65 and over) of 14.5% (~930 individuals), with health outcomes among this group requiring particular attention despite their overall strength.
+77.6% report no medical ailments, similar to Greater Sydney's 77.0%.
+Sefton has 14.5% (1,002 people) aged 65 and over, with health outcomes among seniors requiring particular attention despite their overall strength.

 Frequently Asked Questions - Health